MilitantTurtle/DESH/README.md

 # DESH
 DVD Episode Splitter Helper

-You know when you rip a DVD boxset but the episodes are in one long file rather then per episode?
+You know when you rip a DVD boxset but the episodes are in one long file rather than per episode?

 This helps with that.